KylanDixonMF/StableDiffPyRun/README.md

 The program needs to initally download and saftensors and load files.
 There for an intial install run to be ran within the directory with "python Main.py"

 ## Version to Run
 Base.py will work on windows.
-To run CPU instead of GPU if not using CUDA 12.1 and pytorch run command: pip3 install torch torchvision torchaudio
+To run CPU instead of GPU if not using CUDA 12.1 and pytorch run command: change "base.to("cuda") to base.pipe.enable_model_cpu_offload()

 ## Potential Issues and Current Solutions
 During intital load phase, if you do not have a 'cuda' compatible GPU or if you do not have the the proper software to run: